 3. Teaching Methods

-Not only theoretical, the teaching approach is featured by a strong practitioner input, through ‘live’ case discussions (e.g. The Economist, Fortune, Business Week), combined talks with business experts, group presentations and software simulations (i.e. McGraw Hill Practice Operations Management).
+Strongly inductive, the teaching approach is mainly featured by a strong practitioner input, through ‘live’ case discussions, combined talks with business experts, group presentations (e.g., the Accenture Challenge) and software simulations (i.e. McGraw Hill Practice Operations Management).

 4. Main Textbook

 Abatecola G. (2022), General Management, McGraw-Hill Create, ISBN: 978-13-077-7309-5 (Custom Publishing with selected chapters from H. Koontz, H. Weihrich, and M. V. Cannice , Essentials of Management - An International, Innovation and Leadership Perspective, 11th ed., McGraw-Hill Education).

 Abatecola, G., Mandarelli, G., Poggesi, S. (2013), The Personality Factor.
 A Top Management Teams Make Decisions.
 A Literature Review, Journal of Management and Governance, 17(4), 1073-1100.